 Q1: Who qualifies to apply?

-A1: Students must be U.S. citizens, currently attending a U.S. university or college full-time, who plans to enter a career in space science or aeronautics.
+A1: Students must be U.S. citizens, currently attending a U.S. university or college full-time at the graduate level, who plans to enter a career in space science or aeronautics.

 Q2.
 Is there an age requirement?

 Q3.
 Can the student applicant be a co-author?

 A3.
 Yes.
 A student may co-author with another student.
 However, NASA will only fund the lead author that has submitted an abstract to NASA for consideration to present their paper at the 2019 IAC.